-I'm in total support of tightening up the penalties.
-It makes me feel safer, and it won't affect me when I'm driving because I make sure my phone is somewhere I can't hear it, which removes the temptation.
+I'm in total support of the penalties.
+It makes me feel safer, and they don't affect me when I'm driving because I make sure my phone is somewhere I can't hear it, which removes the temptation.
 Can there be any calls worth the risk of causing an accident?
 Tougher penalties seem the only way to force the message home.

 Sian, HR manager, Wiltshire